 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - Missed dose: Call your doctor or pharmacist for instructions.
 This medicine needs to be given on a fixed schedule.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some medicines can affect how the anthrax vaccine works.
-Tell your doctor if you are taking any of the following:
+- Some foods and medicines can affect how the anthrax vaccine works.
+Tell your doctor if you are using any of the following:

 Warnings While Using This Medicine